twardoch/ttfdiet/README.md

 Disclaimer
 ----------
-The tool is EXPERIMENTAL and intended for experienced font developers.
+The tool is **EXPERIMENTAL**, a proof-of-concept, and is intended for experienced font developers.

-It is intended to create fonts that:
+The tool is intended to create fonts that:

 * demonstrate the file size reduction that can be achieved by an optimization method similar to the one used by the tool,
-* test the level of applications’ basic OTL support, most notably for ’ccmp’ decomposition and ’mark’/’mkmk’ attachment.
+* test the level of applications’ basic OTL support, most notably for “ccmp” decomposition and “mark”/“mkmk” attachment.
 To test OTL support, install a dieted font and type a precomposed character such “Ä”, “á”, etc.

 This tool is **NOT** intended to produce shipping-quality fonts.